saikirangurijal/cloudcentersuite/Content/Monitoring/Appdynamics/README.md

 Shell script:
  - appdynamicsagent : This script will download and agentsdownload.zip and invokes the service script.
-Agents bundle :
+ - agentsremove  : This script will uninstall all agents Agents bundle :
  - service : This script will invoke python script agentsdownload.py
  - agentsdownload.py : This script will identify the agent and installs the agent.
  - httpd.conf : configuration file for apache webserver
+ - removedb.py : This script will remove collector information from Appdynamics controller
  - appdynamics.cer : SSL certificate for appdynamics

+ **NOTE** :  In your bundle,replace appdynamics.cer (SSL Certificate) with your Appdynamics SSL certificate with the same name (appdynamics.cer).

 # Service Initialization actions / Node Initialization & Clean Up
-   - Under "Post-Start Script" lifecycle action, agent script would be configured like services//appdynamics/appdynamicsagent
+   - Under "Post-Start Script" lifecycle action, agent script would be configured like services/appdynamics/appdynamicsagent
+   - Under "Pre-Stop Script" lifecycle action, agent script would be configured like services/appdynamics/agentsremove
 # Global Parameters in Application Profile
 | Parameter Name	| Type	 | Description | Allowed Value |Default Value |
 | ------ | ------ | ------ |------ | ------ |